Five Americans advance into ski slopestyle finals, led by Devin Logan and William Borm

 Recommended Stories For You

-The remainder of the men's ski slopestyle finals will include: Norway's Oystein Braaten, Switzerland's Jonas Hunziker, Finland's Joona Kangas, Canada's Teal Harle, Sweden's Jesper Tjader, Norway's Ferdinand Dahl, Japan's Taisei Yamamoto, France's Antoine Adelisse, Great Britain's James Woods, Switzerland's Andri Ragettli, Switzerland's Fabian Boesch, Sweden's Oscar Wester, and Canada's Alex Bellemare.
+The remainder of the men's ski slopestyle finals will include: Norway's Oystein Braaten, Switzerland's Jonas Hunziker, Finland's Joona Kangas, Canada's Teal Harle, Sweden's Jesper Tjader, Norway's Ferdinand Dahl, Japans's Taisei Yamamoto, Franc'es Antoine Adelisse, Great Britain's James Woods, Switzerland's Andri Ragettli, Switzerland's Fabian Boesch, Sweden's Oscar Wester, and Canada's Alex Bellemare.

 Saturday's freeski slopestyle finals are scheduled for 9:30 a.m. for both men and women.